minecraft-in-python/mc/README.md

 # This project is free to everybody!
 You can use/copy it.

 Hello!
 In this project, i tried to make minecraft with only python.
 It didnt turn out well for now, but im sure it will be better in the future.

+# YOU NEED TO DOWNLOAD ADDITIONAL FILES THAT ARE NOT HERE!
+IT WONT RUN WITHOUT THEM!